Haffi921/acq2bva/README.md

   -u UNIT [UNIT ...], --units UNIT [UNIT ...], --channel-units UNIT [UNIT ...]
         Description: Units for each channel.
 Defaults to units given by AcqKnowledge.
 Useful for fixing wrong units in recording.

-Raw Data Variables:
-  --be LITTLE_ENDIAN, --big-endian LITTLE_ENDIAN
-        Description: Flag to write in big endian format.
-Defaults to writing in little endian.

 Marker Variables:
   -m, --markers